Flag of Myanmar

-The State Flag of Republic of the Union of Myanmar was adopted on 21 October 2010, it is the only tricolour flag in Asia to utilize the colours of red, yellow and green in its design.
+The State Flag of the Republic of the Union of Myanmar is a horizontal rectangular tricolor flag of yellow, green, and red with a large white five-pointed star in the center.
+The current flag was adopted on 21 October 2010.

 Current flag since 2010

-The State Flag described in the 2008 Constitution of the Republic of the Union of Myanmar was adopted by enacting the 2010 Union Flag Law and the repealing of the 1974 State Flag Law on 21 October 2010.
+The State Flag described in the 2008 Constitution of the Republic of the Union of Myanmar was adopted by enacting the 2010 Union Flag Law and the abolishment of the 1974 State Flag Law on 21 October 2010.
 It was hoisted for the first time at 3:00 p.m. local time on 21 October 2010.
-Orders were also handed out to ensure all old flags were burned.
+Orders were also handed out to ensure all old national flags were burned.